+Buying foreclosures is not for the easily shocked or inexperienced buyers.
+It's best handled by the pros and is not recommended for first-time home buyers.
 I don't care what seminar you attended -- if it's not giving you this information, it's not preparing you for reality.

 I know of homes that sold as foreclosures in California that had been empty for more than a year.
 They were boarded up and mold had developed.
 When banks send in companies paid to secure the home, they often just turn off the water and leave the mess behind to rot.
 Because eventually it will dry up and some unsuspecting buyer will come along and buy it.
 If the bank has no knowledge of the mold, it is not required to disclose what it does not know.

 Further, people tend to believe banks are stupid or that banks do not understand the realities of real estate.
 That's a misconception.
 Banks fully understand their actions.
 They hire asset managers from Yale and Harvard.
 It's the consumer who is often duped.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.